Paullllllllllllllllll/ChronoMiner/README.md

 ## Adding Custom Schemas

 ChronoMiner's extensible architecture allows easy integration of new extraction schemas tailored to your specific research needs.
+Adding a new schema requires creating several coordinated files to ensure proper functionality.

 ### Step 1: Create the JSON Schema

-Place a new schema file in `schemas/` (e.g., `my_custom_schema.json`):
+Place a new schema file in `schemas/` (e.g., `my_custom_schema.json`).
+The schema name should match the pattern used throughout the system.

 ```json
 {